 Companies that rehabilitate abandoned facilities may be eligible for tax credits.
-These credits encourage businesses to renovate,
+These credits encourage businesses to renovate, improve and redevelop these abandoned areas.

 SOUTH CAROLINA'S DISCRETIONARY INCENTIVES

 In addition to the statutory incentives explained in the previous sections, South Carolina also uses discretionary incentives at the state and local levels to address the specific needs of individual companies on a case-by-case basis.